uwindsorcss/documents/constitution.md

 Any amendments must be announced one week prior to either meeting.

+Amendments that only include stylistic, grammatical, typographical, graphical, or formatting changes can be made to the constitution without a formal vote, with two-thirds approval from the Executives.

 #### Section 5 - Interpretation of Bylaws

 These bylaws are to be interpreted by the Executive.